tarkus/allmixedup/README.md

-# Web Components Made Easy
+# Be Careful, We've Been All Mixed Up

-I put all goodies here, only thing left was include them in proper way, below is a note
+put all goodies here, only thing left was include them in proper way, below is a note

 In main layout, there should be